mrled/jupyter-mortgage/readme.markdown

     # create the conda environment
     conda env create -f environment.yml

-Sse the environment to run the notebook:
+Source the environment to run the notebook:

     # activate the environment
     # bash: